 Visiting Frisco & Summit County During COVID-19

-It’s been a long 14 months since the first case of COVID-19 was reported in Summit County.
-Since then, the Town of Frisco, our businesses, and our community have worked tirelessly to protect your health and safety (and ours) so that we can all still enjoy our amazing trails, fun activities, and our warm and inviting Main Street.
+Since first case of COVID-19 was reported in Summit County in March 2020, the Town of Frisco, our businesses, and our community have worked tirelessly to protect your health and safety (and ours) so that we can all still enjoy our amazing trails, fun activities, and our warm and inviting Main Street.
 Below is a summary of what precautions are still in place when visiting our lovely town and Summit County.

 Frisco/Copper Information Center